What is Cortrosyn?

-Before you receive cosyntropin, tell your doctor about all your medical conditions or allergies, and all the medicines you are using.
+Before you receive Cortrosyn, tell your doctor about all your medical conditions or allergies, and all the medicines you are using.

-You should not be treated with cosyntropin if you are allergic to it.
+You should not be treated with Cortrosyn if you are allergic to it.

-Cosyntropin is injected into a muscle, or into a vein through an IV.
+Cortrosyn is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Before you receive cosyntropin, your blood will be drawn to measure your "baseline" level of certain hormones.
+Before you receive Cortrosyn, your blood will be drawn to measure your "baseline" level of certain hormones.

 You may need additional medical tests to help your doctor diagnose your condition and determine how best to treat it.